000407/000407.github.io/_posts/techbits/2020-03-26-hash-3-generics.md

 Sample<int> intSample = new Sample<int>(); // Invalid
 ```

- - Unmanaged Type Constraints – Similar to previous one this time, type arguments only which are of non-nullable (unmanaged types are)[https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/unmanaged-types] are allowed now.
+ - Unmanaged Type Constraints – Similar to previous one this time, type arguments only which are of non-nullable [unmanaged types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/unmanaged-types) are allowed now.

 ```c#
 class Sample<T> where T : class {}